Versão em Português

 Objective

-To provide support to projects that make it feasible to develop production activities in accordance with conservation and the sustainable use of the Amazon Biome
+Support projects that enable the development of productive activities aligned with the promotion of conservation and the sustainable use of the Amazon biome

 Beneficiary